A good to know command line tool that you can use is the arp command, ARP stands for address resolution protocol.

 ARP -a [inet_addr] [-N if_addr] [-v]

-- -a: Displays current ARP entries by interrogating the current protocol data.
+- -a: Displays current address resolution protocol entries by interrogating the current protocol data.
 If inet_addr is specified, the IP and Physical addresses for only the specified computer are displayed.
-If more than one network interface uses ARP, entries for each ARP table are displayed.
+If more than one network interface uses ARP, entries for each address resolution protocol table are displayed.

 - -g: Same as -a.

 - -v Displays current ARP entries in verbose mode.
 All invalid entries and entries on the loopback interface will be shown. inet_addr Specifies an internet address.

 - -N: if_addr Displays the ARP entries for the network interface specified by if_addr.